Valuation Semirings: Valuation Semirings

 Let $\mathbb B = \{0,1\}$ be the Boolean semiring and $\mathbb B [X][X^{-1}]$ the entire semiring of Laurent polynomials.
 Define the surjective map $v: \mathbb B [X][X^{-1}] \rightarrow \mathbb Z_{\infty}$ by $v(a_m X^m + \cdots + a_n X^n) = m$, when $m \leq n$ are integer numbers and $a_m \neq 0$ and $v(0) = +\infty$.
 Obviously $\mathbb B[X]$ is a $V$-semiring with respect to the triple $(\mathbb B [X][X^{-1}], v, \mathbb Z)$, while even its principal ideals are not totally ordered under inclusion, since the ideals $(X)$ and $(X+1)$ of $\mathbb B[X]$ are not comparable.

 \end{example}

-From this introductory note and all we have seen up to now, specially the results obtained in Theorem \ref{extension}, Corollary \ref{subtractive2} and Proposition \ref{cyclic}, it seems that the assumptions ``$K$ is a semifield" and ``$v$ is a surjective map" are useful.
-Actually the results obtained in this section shows these assumptions are suitable to enable us to generalize the classical result of valuation ring theory.
-So let us give the following definition:
+According to this introductory note and all we have seen in Theorem \ref{extension}, Corollary \ref{subtractive2}, and Proposition \ref{cyclic}, it seems the assumptions ``$K$ is a semifield" and ``$v$ is a surjective map" are useful in defining valuation semirings.
+Therefore, we give the following definition:

 \begin{definition}